-Demand Management: Improving Company’s Efficiency and Profitability
+Demand Management: Improving a Company’s Efficiency and Profitability

 Demand management is the practice of managing demand for a product or service in order to gain control over costs and revenue.